-Established in May 2001, Philadelphia Baptist Church is an Independent, Fundamental, Bible-believing work.
+Established in May 2001, Philadelphia Baptist Church is an Independent, Mission-minded, Bible-believing work.
 This is our Statement of Faith.

 At Philadelphia Baptist Church, we believe:

 We believe that the Holy Bible, as originally written, was verbally inspired and the product of Spirit-filled men, and has been divinely preserved word for word in its entirety, as the Authorized Version of 1611, and, therefore, is the truth without any admixture of error for its matter.
 We believe the Bible to be the true center of Christian union, and the supreme standard by which all human conduct, creeds, and opinions shall be tried.
 We believe the Bible to have only one interpretation which may be revealed to any believer by the Holy Spirit.

 a.
 By “the Holy Bible”, we mean that collection of sixty-six books, from Genesis to Revelation, which as written and preserved in the Authorized Version of 1611, does not only contain or convey the Word of God, but IS the Words of God.

 b.
 By “inspiration”, we mean that the books of the Bible were written by holy men of old, as they were moved by the Holy Spirit in such a definite way that their writings were supernaturally and verbally inspired and preserved, free from error, as no other writings have ever been or ever will be.
 II Timothy 3:16, 17; II Peter 1:19-21; John 17:17; Psalms 12:6,7.